 Roseanna Frascona embodies teenage optimism as Baby, a fervent ‘Little Miss Fix It’ who is determined to make the world a better place to be.
 Roseanna is captivatingly believable as the awkward, shy and innocent Baby in the early scenes, eagerly announcing that she “carried a watermelon”.
 She infuses her mannerisms and movements with plenty of character, never simply dancing or acting in isolation.
 This makes for a three-dimensional Baby who really does grow up as the story unfolds.

 Together, Roseanna and Gareth are exceptionally watchable.
 He is a strong dance partner and, when Roseanna’s Baby becomes feistier, the duo are utterly convincing as Johnny and Baby begin to enjoy dancing and flirting with each other.

-Perhaps proving slightly perplexing for those who might be expecting a musical, neither of the leads sing but the singing that does occur is terrific.
-The tagline for the production is ‘the classic story on stage’ – this is a play with music, singing and dancing, as opposed to ‘a musical’.
+Perhaps slightly perplexing for anyone expecting a musical is the fact that neither of the leads sing.
+Still, the singing that does occur is terrific.
+The tagline for the production is ‘the classic story on stage’; this is a play with music, singing and dancing, as opposed to ‘a musical’.
 A lot of the singing performed by the Ensemble is part of the entertainment at Kellerman’s and some of the soundtrack is imposed over scenes as background, rather than included as a proper musical number.
 Nonetheless, the score features all the songs from the film, from Do You Love Me? and Hungry Eyes to (I’ve Had) The Time of My Life.